-Village of Hinsdale staff tests daily for chlorine residual, the waters ability to disinfect, fluoride, which prevents dental caries, and turbidity, a measure of the waters clarity.
-Every month a minimum of twenty-one samples are collected throughout the distribution system at predetermined sites approved by the I.E.P.A., to test for the presence of coliform bacteria.
-Coliform bacteria are common in the environment and serve as an indicator organism of possible contamination.
-At the same time samples are collected from these sites for chlorine residual and turbidity to determine water quality in the distribution system.
+Village of Hinsdale staff tests daily for chlorine residual, the water's ability to disinfect, fluoride, which prevents dental caries, and turbidity, a measure of the water's clarity.
+Every month a minimum of twenty-one samples are collected throughout the distribution system at predetermined sites approved by the IEPA, to test for the presence of coliform bacteria.
+Coliform bacteria is common in the environment and serves as an indicator organism of possible contamination.
+At the same time samples are collected from these sites and analyzed for chlorine residual and turbidity to determine water quality in the distribution system.
 Data collected can assist staff in determining needed maintenance or pipeline replacement.
 The Village of Hinsdale also samples three Emergency back-up wells throughout the year; data is available upon request by contacting the Water Department at 630-789-7052.